 Skip to content

-Policy Fundamentals For Financial Security
+Policy Fundamentals For Financial Resilience

 Social Security

 AARP is committed to preserving a Social Security program that retains its essential role and character for future generations.
-Social Security’s long-term finances will have to be addressed, but in a manner that keeps it strong and even more effective for families in the 21st century.
+Social Security’s long-term finances will have to be addressed but in a manner that keeps it strong and even more effective for families in the 21st century.
 Specifically, Social Security should be guided by the following principles:

 • Social Security should continue to provide a stable foundation for retirement income.
 Social Security is the primary source of retirement income for most Americans.
 It plays a crucial role in reducing poverty among older adults and enabling retirees to cover basic expenses.
-Benefits that are guaranteed, adjusted every year for inflation and last for a worker’s lifetime are among the essential features of Social Security.
+Benefits that are guaranteed, adjusted every year for inflation, and last for a worker’s lifetime are among the essential features of Social Security.

 Savings